Jeff Rennicke, Bayfield, WI – Executive Director

 Jon Okerstrom, Madison WI

 Jon’s family tree is deeply rooted in in Lake Superior’s south shore communities.
 His great grandfather founded Port Wing and Bayfield was his first home so it’s no wonder he’s a passionate Friend of the Apostle Islands National Lakeshore.
 Jon is an avid landscape and wildlife photographer, kayaker, sailor and conservationist.
 He is a partner with Mark Weller in the Friends photography initiative.
-In his work life, Jon is Director of Digital Content and Technology for a family-owned media company with television stations across the midwest and elsewhere.
+In his work life, Jon is a Digital Product and Operations Manager for one of the largest television groups in the country.
 And when he wants to get “off the grid” and back to nature, he says there’s no better place than the Apostle Islands.

 Bob Jauch, Poplar WI